 The legal provisions which apply to recording consultations or other contacts include the Data Protection Act 2018 (DPA), the General Data Protection Regulation (GDPR), the Telecommunications Regulations 2000 and Article 8 of the Human Rights Act 1998.

 A data subject, in this case the patient, is entitled to their personal information – including the information from a consultation.
 Once the data is in the patient’s hands, it is up to them what they do with it.
 They are not bound by the same ethical obligations as a dentist and so if they want to post their consultation on social media there is no legal prohibition against it.

 Data protection regulations require that organisations and businesses inform individuals in advance if calls will be recorded but this does not apply to patients recording consultations for personal use.
 As such, there is no legal prohibition to a patient recording a consultation, even covertly.

 It is also worth noting that covert recordings are admissible as evidence when judged as relevant to a legal case.

-In terms of regulatory guidance for doctors, the GMC does not provide specific guidance on patients recording consultations – their guidance is focused on a doctor’s obligations if they want to make an audio or visual recording.
+In terms of regulatory guidance for dentists doctors, the GDC and GMC do not provide specific guidance on patients recording consultations – their guidance is focused on a registrant's obligations if they want to make an audio or visual recording.

 It is understandable why you may feel unhappy with a patient recording their consultation and posting it on Facebook.
 However, it is difficult to take any action against the patient for the manner in which they have handled their own information.
 You can exercise your own judgement as to whether it would be worth asking the patient to take down the recording but there is no obligation on them to do so.